Helping you access the services you need in eastern Ontario

 Speak with AccessMHA staff

-After filling out the form, you will receive an email notification and appointment reminder.
-At the selected time, a staff member will contact you by phone to confidentially discuss your needs and figure out the next step.
+Please complete required questionnaires before your appointment.
+At the appointment date and time, a staff member will contact you by phone to confidentially discuss your needs and figure out the next step.

 FAQs